schand143/planapi/README.md

 #Create Plan
-We will create an endpoint POST /api/v1/users which takes in a JSON object consisting of the user details like price, plan , Services as JSON in the request body.
+We will create plan user details like price, plan , Services as JSON in the request body.
 We could also design the endpoint to take an array of users.

 #Insert Plan